HMS Ardent (1913): Construction and career

 was ordered under the 1911–1912 Naval Programme from William Denny & Brothers.
 The ship was laid down at the company's Dumbarton shipyard on 9 October 1911, launched on 8 September 1912 and commissioned in February 1914.
 She joined the 4th Destroyer Flotilla on completion, and served with the Grand Fleet on the outbreak of the First World War.

 She was sunk on 1 June 1916 during the Battle of Jutland by secondary fire from the German dreadnought SMS Westfalen.
-Seventy-eight men went down with the ship; there were only two survivors.
+Seventy-eight men went down with the ship; there were only two survivors–commanding officer Arthur Marsden and a rating.

 The wrecksite is designated as a protected place under the Protection of Military Remains Act 1986.